Nick-osa/neurodiagnoses/ML_Contribution/README.md

 - Compare and validate models using open datasets (e.g., ADNI, UK Biobank).
 - Contribute to model interpretability and visualization.
 - Integrate clinical and imaging biomarkers.
+- Attempt to integrate omics data into a ML mode/pipeline
 - Document all experiments and findings.